szgula/UofG_Robotics_TDP/docs/Strategic_Actions/Go_To_Strategic_point.md

 Now we just consider a specific point as the strategic point and test it by using a fixed point relative to the other robot.
 Although it works in most of the cases, in some scenarios, it does not make sense to go to that point.
-For example, when the robot is very closed to the edge of the football field, there is no need for the other player to get to that place to cooperate with the robot.
+For example, when the robot is very closed to the edge of the football field, there is no need for the other player to get to that place and cooperate with the robot.

 Therefore, the strategic point should be defined with more parameters and more information.
-It should be more related to the team strategic point, not individual strategic point or the strategic point just for two members.
+It should be more related to the team strategic point, not individual strategic point or the strategic point just for two members of the group.